accordproject/techdocs/website/versioned_docs/version-0.20/accordproject.md

 The machine-readable nature of the document enables it to be interpreted and executed by computers, making the document "smart".

-Contracts drafted with Accord Project can contain both ‘smart’ and ‘non-smart’ clauses.
+Contracts drafted with Accord Project can contain both traditional and machine-readable clauses.
 For example, a Smart Legal Contract may include a smart payment clause while all of the other provisions of the contract (Definitions, Jurisdiction clause, Force Majeure clause, ...) are being documented solely in regular natural language text.

 A Smart Legal Contract is a general term to refer to two compatible, architectural forms of contract:
 - Machine-Readable Contracts, which tie legal text to data